-Barry Soper: Tories have a real dilemma
+Barry Soper: Donald Trump is a Twitter toddler in a White House playpen

 The diplomatic standoff between the United States President and Britain isn't unlike the standoff our top diplomat experienced with the White House in the 1980s, although Twitter wasn't around for Ronnie Reagan to vent and even if it was, he would have held his own counsel.

-The worse the Americans said over our anti nuclear stance was the straight talking Secretary of State George Schultz telling David Lange in a hotel corridor in Manila that they part, but they part as friends.
+The worse the Americans said over our anti-nuclear stance was the straight talking Secretary of State George Schultz telling David Lange in a hotel corridor in Manila that they part, but they part as friends.

-Well they weren't friendly enough to ever invite to the White House the Ambassador to the United States the late Bill Rowling, briefly a former Prime Minister.
+Well they weren't friendly enough to ever invite to the White House the Ambassador to the United States the late Bill Rowling, briefly a former prime minister.
 He was given the cold shoulder during the three years he spent in DC.

 You can imagine the tenor of the cables Rowling sent back to Wellington from Washington.